 An appraiser wants to see that the roof on your new prospective property is likely to withstand at least two years’ worth of daily wear and tear.
 That means that most of the shingles should be in place with no leaks on the inside.
 Any other signs that the roof could be in disrepair are also red flags to an appraiser, including sagging.

-This standard is designed to protect you as the home buyer from purchasing a home that already needs an expensive repair upfront.
-This can help to protect your financial interests long-term if you can avoid shelling out for a roof that costs thousands of dollars immediately.
+This standard is to protect you as the home buyer from purchasing a home that already needs an expensive repair upfront.
+This can help to protect your financial interests long-term.
+So, you can avoid shelling out for a roof that costs thousands of dollars immediately.

 You may be able to have the roof replaced and still move forward with the financing for this property.
-Keep in mind that if the property has more than three layers of shingles, they must all be removed and replaced before a replacement can be installed.
+Keep in mind that if the property has more than three layers of shingles, they must all be removed and replaced before the replacement.

-While these are the standards for the VA loan roof inspection, you must remember that the home needs to comply with local building standards first and foremost.
-Any extra standards imposed by the VA when it comes to the repair of the property should be secondary to these codes.
+These are the standards for the VA loan roof inspection.
+However, remember that the home needs to comply with local building standards first and foremost.
+Any extra standards imposed by the VA should be secondary to these codes.

 How Can I Get the VA Roof Certification?

 If the appraiser notes anything odd about your roof, you may be asked to get an additional VA roof certification.
-These are not always required, but you might want to consider getting one if you believe that your financing might otherwise be derailed by the roof.
+These are not always necessary.
+BUT you might want to consider getting one if you believe that your financing might otherwise be derailed by the roof.
 They can recommend more detailed repairs and a future course of action for the property.

 A roof certification is a detailed inspection of the current state of the roof by a licensed specialist.
-This is different than your home inspector and appraiser because they do not typically have the experience and know-how to issue a thorough VA roof inspection.
-These experts are taking a much more detailed look at the condition of the roof, including any movement, the soundness of the flashing, and even the gutters and downspouts.
+This is different than your home inspector and appraiser.
+They do not typically have the experience and know-how to issue a thorough VA roof inspection.
+These experts look at the condition of the roof, including any movement, the soundness of the flashing, and even the gutters and downspouts.